Eval Logs

 For example, here we read a local log file and a log file on Amazon S3:

 Log files are stored in JSON.
-You can get the JSON schema and TypeScript type definitions for the log file format with the following calls to inspect info:
+You can get the JSON schema for the log file format with a call to inspect log schema:

 NaN and Inf